 Some also use the tone knob to help their guitar cut through a mix, while others roll it back to mimic specific tones.
 The key here is not to overdo the rollback, just lower it enough to where the results still sound good to your ears.

-Volume and Tone are interrelated.
+Volume and Tone control are interrelated.
 You have to be familiar with how these electric guitar knobs affect each other.
 Try playing with the tone knob as you dial down your guitar volume knobs, and you will notice some interesting sound changes.
 The impact of lowering the volume knob is more obvious when overdrive is on, it cleans up the sound while retaining some of the grit.

 This can be used in conjunction with subtle tone knob adjustments for a warmer gritty sound.
 And don't forget about the pickup selector, which opens up your sonic palette even more.